JANEMENG21/get_clean_dataProject/README.md

 ## instruction of this repo
 "README.md" is an instruction

+"CodeBook.md" indicate all the variables and summaries calculated and any other relevant information.

 "run_analysis.R" is the code

 "tidydata.txt" is the output of the project